mafaldacarmo03-oss/airline-passenger-satisfaction-analysis/README.md

 The dataset is publicly available on Kaggle:
 https://www.kaggle.com/datasets/johndddddd/customer-satisfaction

-A local copy of the dataset is included in the repository under `/data`.
+A local copy of the dataset is included in the repository.

+## Implementation

+To reproduce this project, first install the required R packages.
+The file `install.R` is included in this repository and can be used to automatically install and load all necessary dependencies.

 ## Results